 Use the right keywords on your website.

 Of the multitude of digital marketing strategies, SEO is one of the most widely used, and for a good reason.
-When done correctly, SEO can get your website’s targeted keywords placed at the top of search engines like Google, Yahoo, and Bing.
+When done correctly, SEO can get your website’s targeted keywords placed at or near the top of search results.

 Let us say you own a plumbing business in Phoenix, Arizona, which has the sixth-highest population in the United States and is experiencing robust growth in the residential and commercial construction sectors.
 When deciding on keywords and phrases to use on your website, have your marketing agency or specialist conduct keyword research, and make recommendations on which keywords get the most traffic.
 One example of a keyword phrase that you may want to optimize on your website is “plumbing business phoenix.”